 Method:

-• Bring pot of water to boil.
-While waiting, slice tempeh into 1/8-1/4" slices, along the short side (in other words: slice the entire long slab into thin slices).
+• Bring small pot of water to boil.
+While waiting, slice 16 oz. tempeh into 1/8-1/4" slices, along the short side.

 • Drop tempeh slices into boiling water and cook for 5 min, then remove with slotted spatula/spoon and place in marinade, tossing to coat.
-Turn off water, but leave to cook noodles after making sauce.
+Turn off stove, but use to cook noodles after making sauce.

 • Lay slabs of tempeh in heated skillet and cook a couple minutes, checking for golden and/or charred doneness on underside.
 Flip to sear other side.
 Move to plate.